Concealed Weapons Permit in Miami

 How many states reciprocate (recognize and accept) the Florida concealed weapons license?
 As of this date, there are 34 states who reciprocate with Florida.

 Can I open carry in the state of Florida?
 No, you may only carry a concealed weapon on or about your person provided you have a concealed weapons license.
-There are certain circumstances in where you can open carry… In your home, place of employment, while fishing or camping… nevertheless, use caution.
+There are certain circumstances in where you can open carry… In your home, place of employment, to and from hunting, fishing or camping… nevertheless, use caution.

 How old do I need to be to purchase a firearm in Florida?
 In Florida, 21 years of age for a hand gun and 18 years of age for a rifle or shotgun.
 However, the gun store may legally opt not to sell anyone under 21 years of age any firearm.